-- How healthy you are, if you've had any recent illness and also about any previous operations. - If you've had any abnormal reactions to any drugs, or whether you have any allergies. - If you have a history of asthma, bronchitis, heart problems or any other medical conditions. - Whether you are taking any drugs at present this includes herbal medicines and, for women, if you are on the pill. - If you are taking prescribed tablets, bring them along. - If you have any loose teeth, caps or plates etc.
+- How healthy you are, if you've had any recent illness and also about any previous operations. - If you've had any abnormal reactions to any medications or previous anaesthesia and whether you have any allergies. - If you have any issues with blood transfusions. - If you have a history of reflux, heartburn, asthma, bronchitis, heart problems or any other medical conditions. - Whether you are taking any medicines at present this includes herbal medicines and, for women, if you are on the pill. - If you are taking prescribed tablets, bring them along. - If you have any loose teeth, caps or plates etc.